Leleat/AGodotCodeSnippetPlugin/README.md

 # A Godot Code Snippet Plugin

 This plugin adds code snipptes to Godot 3.2.X.
-The popup is default shown with **Control+Tab**.
+The popup is default shown with **Control+T**.
 Read the built-in help page and the tooltips to see how to use this plugin.

 **Features**: